circularfashion/cf-api/README.md

 # cf-api
 circular.fashion's API for creating, reading, updating and deleting Products.

-Please contact us at <?> to set up your account be API enabled.
+Please contact us at info@circular.fashion to set up your account be API enabled.
 Once the API for your account is enabled, you can use the instructions below to handle Products.

+You can also contact us at develop@circular.fashion if you have any questions or feedback regarding the API.

 # Overview